 Chromosome disorder with Angelman syndrome

 A child inherits two sets of chromosomes – one set from each parent.
-Angelman syndrome occurs in the following scenarios:
+Angelman syndrome occurs due to one of several scenarios, including when:

 - A section of genetic material is missing from the copy of chromosome 15 inherited from the mother.
 This is the most common scenario.
 Note that the mother’s chromosome 15 is normal, and the genetic material is lost during the development of the egg.

-- The child inherits two copies of chromosome 15 from its father and none from its mother.
+- The child inherits two copies of chromosome 15 from their father and none from their mother.
 This happens occasionally.

 - The child may inherit one chromosome 15 from each parent, but the chromosome from the mother works in the same way as the chromosome from the father.

 - In 20–30 per cent of cases, there is no cause found.
-Some of these patients have a fault (mutation) in a gene called UBE3A on chromosome 15.
+Some of these people have a fault (mutation) in a gene called UBE3A on chromosome 15.

 Diagnosis of Angelman syndrome